 - Preheat oven to 375 degrees F. Spread the bread cubes on a large baking sheet in a single layer; drizzle a small amount of extra virgin olive oil just to lightly coat cubes.
 Dry in oven approximately 10 minutes.

 - Make dressing with 1/2 cup olive oil and 1/3 cup balsamic vinegar.
-I used an envelope of Good Seasons salad dressing based on A Foodie Affair‘s recommendation.
+I used an envelope of Good Seasons salad dressing based on ‘s recommendation.

 - Combine tomatoes, cucumber, red onion, green peppers, basil, coarse salt, and pepper.
 Toss the ingredients gently to coat; let stand for at least a half-hour.